camspiers/silverstripe-haml/README.md

 SilverStripe Haml is licensed under an [MIT license](http://camspiers.mit-license.org/)

+##Dependancies

+SilverStripe haml depends directly on numerous libraries others have developed.
+The work of the authors of the following projects is greatly appreciated:

+* `MtHaml`
+* `grunt`
+* `grunt-contrib-watch`
+* `colors.php`
+* `composer`
+* `optimist`

 ##Installation

 ###Composer

-Installing from composer is easy,

 Create or edit a `composer.json` file in the root of your SilverStripe project, and make sure the following is present.
-Currently `silverstripe-haml` is in development so it isn't available through packagist.

 ```json
 {